gavalian/artin/projects/classifier/README.md

  1:43.00000 2:44.00000 3:43.00000 4:43.00000 5:43.00000 6:43.00000 7:43.00000 8:43.00000 9:43.00000 10:43.00000 11:43.00000 12:43.00000 ...
  1:25.00000 2:26.00000 3:25.00000 4:25.00000 5:25.00000 6:25.00000 7:25.00000 8:26.00000 9:25.00000 10:25.00000 11:24.00000 12:25.00000 ...

-The features, in this case, are the first 24 columns, while the prediction targets are the rest 12, e.g.:
+The features, in this case, are the first 24 columns, while the prediction targets are the remaining 12, e.g.:

 Training features: